WebDevStudios/CollabPress/readme.txt

 * Fixed issue with screen options and missing columns
 * Hardened security
 * WordPress 3.5 support
+* Use bundled jQuery UI and Datepicker instead of Google's

 = 1.2.1 =
 * Fixed bug when adding tasks without BuddyPress installed